Rachael Bailey-Frost, Talent Manager

 When I joined the recruitment industry, I had my own concerns.
 Although I had done internal recruitment in a retail setting, I was nervous about stepping into the unknown.
-I had a few friends who worked in recruitment and through them was aware of the highs and lows that a Recruitment Consultant can experience, particularly in their first twelve months in post.
+I had a few friends who worked in recruitment and was aware of the highs and lows that a Recruitment Consultant can experience, particularly in their first twelve months in post.
 That said, through my research I felt as though the positives outweighed the negatives and despite experiencing some lows, I still feel this way now.

 A Recruitment Consultant learns – quickly – how to work under pressure; you are given targets and with support, you are expected to hit them.
 Yes, it can sometimes mean that you have a stressful day; it is unlikely that everything will go your way all the time, but it also means you can easily measure your performance.
 It is clear which areas you are performing well in and which you need to improve on/invest more time in.